To ensure compatibility of products, and to allow use of the DALI trademarks, it is necessary to test products using the official DALI test system.

 - ProbitLab 2 (contact Lichtvision for availability): can test everything that ProbitLab can test, as well as bus power supplies, control gear with integrated bus power supplies, and control devices.

-- DALI test sequence software, included with DALI membership
+- DALI test sequence software

 - Periodically updated to include new parts as well as improvements and fixes for current parts